dukelw/ibanking/README.md

 - Node.js >= 18
 - npm >= 9
 - Docker & Docker Compose
-- MongoDB Compass (if you want to manage MongoDB)
 - PostgreSQL (or corresponding DB for Prisma)

 ---